PyPSA/powerplantmatching/README.md

 plant databases.

 This package provides ready-to-use power plant data for the European power system.
-Starting from openly available existing power plant datasets, the package cleans, standardizes and merges the input data to create a new combining dataset, which includes all the important information.
+Starting from openly available power plant datasets, the package cleans, standardizes and merges the input data to create a new combining dataset, which includes all the important information.
 The major advantage of this procedure is that the resulting dataset can be easily updated as soon as new input datasets are released.